KnowledgeForwardSolutions/CheckDigits.Net/README.md

 Benchmarks have shown that the optimized versions of the algorithms in CheckDigits.Net are up to 10X-50X faster than those in popular Nuget packages.

+### Future Algorithms
+Is there an algorithm that you would like to see included in CheckDigits.Net?
+Use the "Contact owners" link on https://www.nuget.org/packages/CheckDigits.Net and let us know.
+Or contribute to the CheckDigits.Net repository: https://github.com/KnowledgeForwardSolutions/CheckDigits.Net

 ## Table of Contents

 - **[Check Digit Overview](#check-digit-overview)**